Some thoughts on Language Teaching, Language Teacher Education & New Technologies

 9. Do all the items merit the same amount of remedial work?
 If not, which ones merit more attention?

-10.ls there enough of the following for the practice of grammatical/functional items?
+10. ls there enough of the following for the practice of grammatical/functional items?
 (Yes or No answer)

-IV.
-The Vocabulary
+C. The Vocabulary

 1. What’s the treatment of vocabulary in your coursebook like?
 Please tick.